-Those of you who have read my blog before now will know that in recent years I’ve had a serious battle on my hands with an MRSA infection.
+Those of you who have read my blog before now will know that in recent years I’ve had a serious battle on my hands with an MRSA infection and osteomyelitis following surgery for recurrent sinus problems.
 My life may not exactly have gone according to plan but it ain’t bad when all things are considered.
-It’s my husband I really feel sorry for as he’s had to put up with so much over the years.
-You can keep Johnny Wilkinson – I’ve got someone much better and he doesn’t kick for touch.
-He’s my real hero!
+My husband deserves a medal for putting up with so much over the years.
+He’s the real hero here.

 I often think that for a supposedly rare condition, there are an awful lot of us with EDS, though I wonder, have you been over to Leeds to see Prof Bird for a complete diagnosis, particuarly with all the problems you’ve had with MRSA I should think it worthwhile, I’d thought I had hypermobile type until I saw Prof B and was more comprehensively assessed and turned out to have a ‘global’ EDS.
 He might have some advice on the MRSA/facial surgery side of things.